nkamatam/Exams/Welcome file.md

 #### EC2 (pricing) Options
 	* On demand:
 		* Allows you to pay a fixed  rate by the hour(or by the second) with no commitment.
 		* depends on the type of instance as well.
-Rate by the second presently only
+Rate by the second presently only available for linux instances.
+May soon be introduced for Win as well
-	*
+	* Reserved instancess:
+		* Make a resercvation with Amazon.
+Contract can be 1 or 3 years in length
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ3NTUwNDYwNiwtMTY5NDQ3NDI2M119
+eyJoaXN0b3J5IjpbODM5Mzg2NDE5LC0xNjk0NDc0MjYzXX0=
 -->